LEWISBIRCH2/LEWISBIRCH2.github.io/README.md

 4. Create a DOTENV file (config.env) in the 'server' folder
 5. Establish a MongoDB Database named "Museums", and a collection named "Users"
 6. Populate 'config.env' with the provided ATLAS_URI and SECRETKEY from your selected cluster [May look similar to: ATLAS_URI=mongodb+srv://your_user:your_password@cluster.mongodb.net/your-db]
-7. Change any appropraiate URL (Onrender / Github.io) to Localhost on selected port
+7. Change any hard-coded URL (Onrender/Github.io...) to Localhost on selected port
 8. Open a terminal and run "cd server" && "node server.js" - to run the server
 9. Open a new terminal and run "cd src" && "npm start" - to run the frontend
-10. Your browser should now be running the application
+10. Your browser should now be running the application locally

 ---